 Officers shall notify a supervisor of all ECW discharges.
 Identification Tags (AFIDs) should be collected and the expended cartridge, along with both probes and wire, should be submitted into evidence.
+The probes shall be encased and secured within the spent cartridge, prior to entry into evidence.
 The cartridge serial number should be noted and documented on the evidence paperwork.
 The evidence packaging should be marked "Biohazard" if the probes penetrated the subject's skin.